Aggressive Representation on Immigration Issues

 Since March of 2015, USCIS has been sending written notices to DACA recipients a full 180 days prior to the expiration of their deferred action to alert them that it will be expiring.
 These notices are being sent 180 days in advance of the expiration date in part because of the potential for administrative delays and holdups that unfortunately tend to be common when dealing with USCIS.
 While USCIS guidelines state the agency’s goal is to process DACA renewal requests within 120 days, there are no guarantees.
 Filing early can help avoid any gap between the time your current DACA grant expires and the time your renewal is issued.

 It is important to do everything you can to avoid a gap in your DACA coverage.
 If you do not file a DACA renewal application or do not receive your renewal before your current grant of deferred action expires, you will no longer be authorized to work, you could lose your driver’s license, you will no longer be protected from deportation, and you will accrue what is known as “unlawful presence” for each day that you remain in the U.S. If you have too many days of unlawful presence in the United States, this could result in future immigration penalties.
-To avoid all of these potential issues, contact one of our experienced Los Angeles immigration attorneys for an initial consultation today.
+To avoid all of these potential issues, contact one of our experienced immigration attorney in Los Angeless for an initial consultation today.

 Documents Required to Request a DACA Renewal

 USCIS advises that individuals requesting a DACA renewal should complete and sign the following documents:

 - Form I-821D, Consideration of Deferred Action for Childhood Arrivals;